Welcome to your first exercise! We're delighted to have you along for the course.

-We trust you already have a favorite editor at the ready for writing Ruby code.
-If not, we recommend using Sublime Text as we do in the videos.
-Sublime Text runs equally well on Mac, Windows, or Linux.
-And because it's natively compiled for each platform, it's fast!
-You can try out an unlicensed, fully-featured version at no cost for as long as you like.
-And if you end up liking Sublime Text as much as we do, it's well worth supporting the development by buying a licensed copy for $70.
+We trust you already have a favorite code editor at the ready for writing Ruby code.
+If not, we recommend using Visual Studio Code, or Sublime Text as we do in the videos.
+Both run equally well on Mac, Windows, or Linux.

 3. Create a Project Directory and Starter File

 To keep things organized, let's create a directory to hold the Ruby files you'll create during this course.
 We'll also create a starter Ruby program file and run it, just in case you need a quick refresher on how to do that.

 Start by creating a directory called

 blocks_courseand change into this directory.
 The commands to do that are the same regardless of which operating system you're using, but the directory structure is slightly different.

 If you're running Mac OS X or Linux, create the

 blocks_coursedirectory in your home directory (represented by the tilde character).
 To create the directory and change into it, type the following two commands:

 If you're running Windows, create the